Siege of al-Fu'ah and Kafriya: 2016

 On 11 January 2016, the International Committee of the Red Cross and the World Food Programme organized an aid convoy to deliver food, medicine and other aid to Kefriya and Fu'ah, along with Madaya in the south.

-On 21 July, two ill civilians from Fuah and Kefriya were evacuated to Latakia by the Syrian Arab Red Crescent, in return for two ill civilians also being evacuated from Zabadani to Idlib.
+On 21 July, two ill civilians from Fu'ah and Kafriya were evacuated to Latakia by the Syrian Arab Red Crescent, in return for two ill civilians also being evacuated from Zabadani to Idlib.
 Medical and food aid arrived to the towns, in addition to Qalaat al-Madiq.

-At the end of September, 52 aid trucks went to Zabadani and Madaya and 19 arrived in Fuah and Kefriya, which has around 20,000 residents combined.
+At the end of September, 52 aid trucks went to Zabadani and Madaya and 19 arrived in Fu'ah and Kafriya.

-On 21 November, rebel shelling and sniper fire killed at least one civilian in Fuah and Kefriya.
+On 21 November, rebel shelling and sniper fire killed at least one civilian in Fu'ah and Kafriya.

-From 3 to 6 December, more than 10 civilians in Fuah and Kefriya were killed by rebel shelling, in retaliation to the Syrian Air Force bombings throughout the governorate which killed more than 121 civilians.
+From 3-6 December, more than 10 civilians in Fu'ah and Kafriya were killed by rebel shelling, in retaliation to the Syrian Air Force bombings throughout the governorate which killed more than 121 civilians.

-On 18 December, a group of busses from Aleppo headed toward Fuah and Kefriya in order to evacuate 2,500 civilians there as part of an agreement that would also evacuate the remaining civilians from the former rebel-held districts of Aleppo after the offensive.
-En route, 6 buses were attacked and burned fighters from the al-Nusra Front, preventing the evacuation.
-Two days later, more than 1,000 people from Fuah and Kefraya left the towns in buses and headed to Aleppo.
+On 18 December, a group of busses from Aleppo headed toward Fu'ah and Kafriya in order to evacuate 2,500 civilians there as part of an agreement that would also evacuate the remaining civilians from the former rebel-held districts of Aleppo after the offensive.
+En route, 6 buses were attacked and burned by fighters from the al-Nusra Front, preventing the evacuation.
+Two days later, more than 1,000 people from Fu'ah and Kafriya left the towns in the buses and headed to Aleppo.

 2017

-In January 2017, according to SOHR, rebels shelled al-Fuah which led to several injuries.
-In mid-March, Hayat Tahrir al-Sham (HTS) captured Tall Umm A'anoun hill from the NDF, in an attempt to cut the road linking Fuah with Kafriya.
+In January 2017, according to SOHR, rebels shelled al-Fu'ah, which led to several injuries.
+In mid-March, Hayat Tahrir al-Sham (HTS) captured Tall Umm A'anoun hill from the NDF in an attempt to cut the road linking Fu'ah and Kafriya.

 On 28 March, an agreement was brokered by Qatar and signed by Ahrar al-Sham, HTS, Hezbollah and Iran, for the evacuation of Fu'ah and Kafriya in exchange for the evacuation of residents and rebels in Zabadani and Madaya.
 The agreement came into effect beginning on 12 April and buses and ambulances arrived in the four towns with the assistance of the Syrian Arab Red Crescent to begin the evacuations.
 The Free Syrian Army condemned the agreement, considering it to establish a dangerous precedent of ethnic and sectarian cleansing in preparation for redrawing the borders of the Syrian state, as well as a crime against humanity and contrary to article 7, paragraph (d), of the Statute of the International Criminal Court.

-On 14 April, 75 buses and 20 ambulances evacuated around 5,000 people from Fua and Kefriya to Aleppo.
+On 14 April, 75 buses and 20 ambulances evacuated around 5,000 people from Fu'ah and Kafriya to Aleppo.
 On 15 April, a convoy of buses carrying evacuees was attacked by a suicide bomber west of Aleppo, killing more than 100 people.

 In September, seven trucks carrying medical supplies, food and an electric generator were allowed by the rebels into the besieged towns, while the government in exchange allowed supplies into the insurgent-held Yarmouk Camp.